Jay-Idrees/Code-Refactor-Semantic-HTML-CSS/readme.md

  This website is about an imaginary company Horiseon, which conducts SEO (Search Engine Optimization) operations.
 SEO is a process of improving the quality and quantity of user traffic to a website from search engines.

- If interested in learning more about SEO, please refer to the link below for more detail: https://en.wikipedia.org/wiki/Search_engine_optimization
+ If interested in learning more about SEO, please refer to the link below for addition details: https://en.wikipedia.org/wiki/Search_engine_optimization

  # Contact
-git

  Jay J. Idrees, MD, MPH

  jidrees@live.com